Finish on a high! Beach to Brother Trail Running Festival

 Local Fitness Instructor Miss Motivator helped train a women's relay team in 2017.
 She trains women year round and has seen an increase in the number of women joining Bootcamps and hitting the trails.
 The team relay is a great way to experience different parts of the course running a shorter distance.
 It's important to choose the distance to match your fitness levels.
 Walkers are encouraged to take part in the 5km, 10km, and Half Marathon.

 Mick encourages everyone to enter and said he hopes to see more locals join the event this year.
 "So many locals don't get to experience what's on their doorstep frequently enough.
 Within the event we take them through the best scenery along our coast."

 Beach to Brother brings runners from Coffs, Taree, Newcastle, Sydney, Inverell, Gold Coast and even Victoria.
 "I do know we have a good contingent of runners from the Brisbane Trail Runners coming down this year to stir up the pot a little," adds Mick.

 After watching the recent video "What's under the water at Nobby's Beach?' that was placed on Facebook, I would say scuba dive the reef at Nobby's Beach.
 It looks absolutely beautiful!"

 "But factoring in that not everyone can dive, I would also suggest taking a stroll through our town centre and enjoying some of the boutique cafes, restaurants and bars that we seem to be perfecting.
 I don't drink coffee but apparently, we do it well here in Port!"

-The event will be held on the first weekend of the September school holidays on Sunday 30 September.
+In 2019 the event is on Sunday 6 October.
 The region will be buzzing, the trails will be ready to run, and the medals will be ready to hand out.
 Book in, tell your friends to book in, and come ready to finish on a high!